nextcloud/llm/README.md

 # A large language model in Nextcloud

+**Note: This app is deprecated and no longer being maintained.
+Its successor is https://github.com/nextcloud/llm2**

 This app ships a TextProcessing provider using a Large Language Model that runs locally on CPU

 The models run completely on your machine.
 No private data leaves your servers.